 Now, the varied skeletal components of these creatures will behave differently under different environmental, rock-forming—what we call diagenetic—conditions.
 Even slightly different forms of the same mineral can react very differently to the processes of fossilization.
 Consider these 2 fossils: an ammonite cephalopod, relative of the nautilus; and a brachiopod, a creature that might look like a clam but is actually more related to the bryozoan moss animals.
 Both creatures use calcium carbonate in their shells, but not all calcium carbonate is the same.
 The ammonite is composed of a mineralic form called aragonite while some brachiopods use the more typical calcite.

-See Also: Our Vast Trove of Microfossils
+Learn More: Our Vast Trove of Microfossils

 The main difference in the 2 forms of calcium carbonate is in the arrangement of the atoms that make up the crystal lattice.
 This might sound like an esoteric difference, given that chemically they’re very similar, but when the 2 substances are buried they behave quite differently.
 Aragonite is only really stable at surface temperatures and pressures while calcite is stable over a much broader range.